 - i) The organization follows the deferral method of revenue recognition for contributions, which include grants and donations.
 Contributions related to current expenses are recognized as revenue in the current year.
 Contributions received in the year for expenses to be incurred in the following fiscal year are recorded as deferred contributions.
 Contributions related to the purchase of capital assets are recorded as revenue in the same period the related assets are charged to operations.
-Fundraising revenue is recorded when funds are received. - ii) Donated materials and services which are normally purchased by the organization are not recorded in the accounts. - iii) Speaking fee revenue iss recognized in the year the services are provided. - iv) Canada Emergency Wage Subsidy (CEWS) and Canada Emergency Rent Subsidy (CERS) are recognized in the periods to which they relate.
+Fundraising revenue is recorded when funds are received. - ii) Donated materials and services which are normally purchased by the organization are not recorded in the accounts. - iii) Speaking fee revenue is recognized in the year the services are provided.